 “Knipfer has created a well-constructed story with all the elements of a classic fairy tale: a royal family, a lost prince, magical creatures, and determined villains.”
 Readers’ Favorite, five-star review

-“A heady blend of magical realism, miss, and references to God’s force in the world that will involve readers in a complex, appealing rendering of Grimms original ‘The Pink’.”
+“A heady blend of magical realism, myth, and references to God’s force in the world that will involve readers in a complex, appealing rendering of Grimms original ‘The Pink’.”
 Donavon’s Literary Services

 A short excerpt from The Regal Pink

 In the 20th reigning year of King Roderick III Evermoor 1451

 She tried to kill me in my dreams.

 The vision of it rested as real in Daniel’s mind as the clock on the mantle, which he heard striking midnight.
 As the clock chimed for the last time, he envisioned Diana hovering over his chest with a raised knife, her eyes wide and wild and her cheeks flushing as brightly as the bloom of a clove-pink.
 The dream had caused Daniel such terror, his heart still pounded thinking about it.

 He sucked in a breath and shivered on his pallet by the hearth, which had now gone cold.
 Daniel stretched the rough, woolen blanket up to his chin.
 His eyes searched the small room of what passed for his home, expecting Diana to jump out at him, but no one appeared.